 Unparalleled access to exciting authors in an intimate setting designed to inspire.

 To create an event at which writers of all skill levels can learn from each other, and inspire new authors; to draw readers into a deeper appreciation of the arts and artists of the world of writing; to expose our audience to a broader selection of styles and techniques; to directly encourage and reward new works; to spend “quality time” with fellow writers and readers!

 To conceive, devise, create, and present an annual celebration of writing, reading, and the literate arts, as well as adjunct events with the same aims presented throughout the year.

 To further the enjoyment and practice of writing through exposure, celebration, and education, by the means of an annual festival, other events featuring writing or learning opportunities, and direct commissioning of new works.

 The Cabot Trail is one of the most famous roads in the world, and deservedly so.
 It wends its way through forests and hills, up mountains and along the Atlantic coast, across wind-swept plains and over rushing rivers, along-side an inland sea and around calm salt-water inlets.
-Our own North River venues are sited in one of those forested areas, beside and overlooking the famous-for-fishing North River.
-In fall, the full glory of autumn leaves and the mild climate of Cape Breton make this place simply irresistable.
-And we haven’t even mentioned the welcoming people, their ancient cultures, the glorious local farm-fresh food, the soft sea air, …
+In fall, the full glory of autumn leaves and the mild climate of Cape Breton make this place simply irresistible.
+And we haven’t even mentioned the welcoming people, their ancient cultures, the glorious local farm-fresh food, the soft sea air…

 We couldn’t have designed a better spot to trade tales and hatch plots.
 We hope to share our good fortune with many of you, this year and in years to come.